- Site Index

 Fifty yards beyond the bottom left of the photograph was the bus station, which features in some of my adult books.
 As courting couples waited for the last bus home after a night out, but couldn't wait a moment longer for their goodnight kiss, young men and women would slip behind the back of the bus terminal.
 As the last bus came in, one in the queue often saw a couple emerge from the darkness, still hurriedly rearranging their clothes.

 To the top right of the photograph was the Town Hall.
 The Town Hall was the place where all the young went to bop on a Saturday night.
 Invariably, one of the regular features at the Town Hall would be that a fight between different groups of boys would break out, and before one knew it, the entire dance floor would be fighting in lumps.
 I once was having a fight upstairs in the Town Hall and me and the other guy went over the fifteen-foot-drop balcony.
 He broke a leg and fractured an arm and luckily, I escaped with mere bruises when I fell on top of some other chap beneath, minding his own business.

 Along the Bradford Road about a few hundred yards beyond the Town Hall was the best pub in Cleckheaton at the time; 'The Commercial.'
 This pub was where I had my first illegal pint of beer during my 15th year of life.
 It was also in the near vicinity to the place where I first lost my teenage innocence to a 17-year-old Heckmonwike girl whose name I never knew.
 The Commercial was highly popular because it was one of the first Cleckheaton pubs to have Rock and Roll groups entertain its customers.
 All the other pubs had some elderly pianist who would play singalong songs from the 1940's.

-After I came back from Canada and was ready for settling down, it wasn't surprising at all when my girlfriend whom I later married, lived in Cleckheaton with her widowed mother and younger sister.
-About seven years after we'd married, the marriage started to go downhill and it was only after I'd discovered from my mother-in-law that my wife had been born in Heckmondwike!
+After I came back from Canada and was ready for settling down, it wasn't surprising at all when my girlfriend, whom I later married, lived in Cleckheaton with her widowed mother and younger sister.
+About seven years after we'd married, the marriage started to go downhill and it was only then that I discovered from my mother-in-law that my wife had been born in Heckmondwike!